mantreshkhurana/x-toxicity-detection-flask/README.md

 ## Contributing

-Since this project took <12 hours to make you may find some bugs or you may want to add some features to it.
-You can contribute to this project by forking it and making a pull request(I am quite active on Github so if any issue arises I will try to fix it as soon as possible).
+Contributions are welcome!
+You can contribute to this project by forking it and making a pull request.

 After forking: